Straight Stick Review – The Best New Golf Training Aid?

 Working down the shaft, you will find a magnetic anchor with an adjustable slide that sits among a set of tick marks each labeled with a swing speed.
 This is the money piece of the Straight Stick.
 We will explain how it works in a moment, but it is worth noting that it is a very easy mechanism to learn, and only takes about 30 seconds to adjust to the proper setting for you.

 Continuing down, there is a non-magnetic metal piece around the ferrel of the club.
-This is what allows the Straight Stick to make its signature click at impact.
+This is what allows the Straight Stick to make its signature clicking sound at impact.

 RELATED: 12 Best Golf Tips To Improve Your Swing And Your Game